Decidability of Querying First-Order Theories via Countermodels of Finite Width: The Case of Homomorphism-Closed Queries

-{\bf Monadic disjunctive datalog queries.} Expressed in SO, a monadic disjunctive datalog (MDDL) query over a signature $\Sigma$ is a sentence of the shape $\forall \Sigma'.\neg\bigwedge_i \forall \vec{x}_i. \big(\varphi_i \to \psi_i \big)$, where $\Sigma'$ consists of fresh unary predicates, every $\varphi_i$ is a (possibly empty) conjunction of atoms over $\Sigma \cup \Sigma'$, every $\psi_i$ is a (possibly empty) disjunction of atoms over $\Sigma'$, and every $\vec{x}_i$ comprises all the variables occurring in $\varphi_i \to \psi_i$.
-Obviously, in the presented shape, MDDL queries are ``natively'' contained both in $\forall$SO and in MSO, thus we can pick the identity function for $\fcn{eqtrans}$ to witness effective MSO-expressibility.
+\item {\bf Monadic disjunctive datalog queries.} As monadic disjunctive datalog (MDDlog) queries (see \Cref{app:logicoverview}) are ``natively'' contained both in $\forall$SO and in MSO, we can pick the identity function for $\fcn{eqtrans}$ to witness effective MSO-expressibility.
 Homomorphism-closedness follows from the containedness in disjunctive datalog.
-MDDL queries can verify complex properties such as an instance's non-membership in arbitrary finite-domain CSPs (e.g., non-3-colorability), but are also known to capture many ontology-mediated queries based on description logics \cite{BienvenuCLW14,FeierKL19}.

-In terms of expressivity, the classes of MDDL queries and NEMODEQs are incomparable.
-Their intersection contains UCQs and monadic datalog queries.
+MDDlog queries can verify complex properties such as an instance's non-membership in arbitrary finite-domain CSPs (e.g., non-3-colorability), but are also known to capture many ontology-mediated queries based on description logics \cite{BienvenuCLW14,FeierKL19}. \end{itemize} In terms of expressivity, the classes of MDDlog queries and NEMODEQs are incomparable \remarkstart{}(unlike NEMODEQ, MDDlog cannot recognize graphs with directed cycles; unlike MDDlog, NEMODEQ cannot recognize non-3-colorable graphs).
+The semantic intersection of the two classes contains UCQs and monadic datalog queries.

+For comprehensive investigations into FO fragments that allow for decidable HUSOMSOQ entailment on the grounds of MSO-friendly width measures, we point the reader to \Cref{ex:srfamily} and \Cref{ex:Rbio} later in the article.

+{\bf GSO-friendly width measures.} In this case, where treewidth is the prominent corresponding width notion, we can establish decidability for all homomorphism-closed queries that are simultaneously expressible in $\forall$SO and GSO.
+A syntactic characterization of this entire class seems not within reach, despite some interesting results regarding the characterization of homomorphism-closed GSO in terms of infinite-domain CSPs \cite[Cor.
+21]{abs-2010-05677}.
+The arguably most expressive known effectively GSO-expressible homomorphism-closed query languages in $\forall$SO are \emph{frontier-guarded disjunctive datalog} (FGDDlog) on one hand, and on the other hand \emph{nested frontier-guarded flag\,\&\,check queries}, sometimes shortened to \emph{nested guarded queries} and usually abbreviated by GQ$^+$ \cite{BourhisKR15}.

+FGDDlog is syntactically contained in $\forall$SO and its expressibility in GSO is a straightforward consequence of GSO's alternative characterization via the guarded semantics.
+The homomorphism-closedness of FGDDlog queries follows from their inclusion in disjunctive datalog.
+FGDDlog contains all MDDlog queries (see above) and their subclasses.

+GQ$^+$ is expressible in datalog (hence homomorphism-closed and in $\forall$SO) \cite{BourhisKR15} and has also been shown to be expressible in GSO \cite[Prop.
+47]{abs-2010-05677}.
+GQ$^+$ subsumes the class of NEMODEQs (see above) and all its subclasses.